anaef/nginx-lws/doc/Directives.md

 Context: server, location

 Sets the memory threshold of a Lua state that triggers an explicit garbage collection cycle.
-If the memory allocated by a Lua state exceeds *gc* bytes after a request is finalized, an explicit, full garbage collection cycle is performed.
+If the memory allocated by a Lua state exceeds *gc* bytes when a request is finalized, an explicit, full garbage collection cycle is performed.
 A value of `0`, the default, turns off this logic.
 Setting the value to `1` performs a full garbage collection cycle after each request.
 You can use the `k` and `m` suffixes with *gc* to set kilobytes or megabytes, respectively.